gaurang-mahajan/scGenePT-modified/README.md

 ## Training

 ### Step 1: Download pretrained models and pre-computed gene Embeddings <br>
 scGenePT uses a pre-trained scGPT model and pre-computed gene embeddings.
 The files need to be under `models/pretrained/`, as described below.
-All of the pretrained models, as well as the assumed folder structure for model training can be found under this **[Google Drive Link](https://drive.google.com/drive/folders/1mit6pwRaykC28WQOSdPP-gFNbzKKJE2_?usp=drive_link)**.
+All of the trained models, as well as the assumed folder structure for model training can be found under this **[Google Drive Link]([https://drive.google.com/drive/folders/1mit6pwRaykC28WQOSdPP-gFNbzKKJE2_?usp=drive_link](https://drive.google.com/drive/folders/12h1hL3cJF3W0VG92JqGJ1-4R-2nDXbzc?usp=drive_link))**.

 **Download scGPT Pretrained Model** <br>
 Pretrained model | Download link | Should be under